funduck/modular-notes/README.md

 * Relation[] **relations**

 ### Relation
-*Relation* is a connection to other *Node* and contained in a *Node*.
+Relation is a connection to other Node and contained in a Node.
-*Node* cannot relate to itself.
+Node cannot relate to itself.
-To build a *Relation* one needs access to both *Nodes*.
+To build a Relation one needs access to both Nodes.
-*Node* can have multiple *Relations* - different kinds of objects: tags, images, etc.
+Node can have multiple Relations - different kinds of objects: tags, images, etc.
-*Relation* used in a *Node* can have a **local_title** covering title of related *Node*, for example we have a *Node* of class='note' with text: 'It was amazing show when _Bobby jumped from the balcony to a snow hill_ below.', we could hide a picture of Bobby jumping from the balcony under those words, and that _italic_ text could be a reference, while in another note we could reference to the same picture with some other text.
+Relation used in a Node can have a **local_title** covering title of related Node, for example we have a Node of class='note' with text: 'It was amazing show when _Bobby jumped from the balcony to a snow hill_ below.', we could hide a picture of Bobby jumping from the balcony under those words, and that _italic_ text could be a reference, while in another note we could reference to the same picture with some other text.
-*Relation* used in a *Node* may have a **local_value**, a number if the *Relation* has idea of it, for example for text 'Seen Lamborghini in a street, think it costs about 300 000 $' we could save relation 'price' with value '300000'.
+Relation used in a Node may have a **local_value**, a number if the Relation has idea of it, for example for text 'Seen Lamborghini in a street, think it costs about 300 000 $' we could save relation 'price' with value '300000'.
 * string **class** - related Node class
 * int **id** - related Node id
 * string **local_title** - local synonym for related Node that can be used in this Node